twbs/bootstrap/site/content/docs/5.1/layout/gutters.md

 ## Horizontal & vertical gutters

-`.g-*` classes can be used to control the horizontal gutter widths, for the following example we use a smaller gutter width, so there won't be a need to add the `.overflow-hidden` wrapper class.
+`.g-*` classes can be used to control the horizontal gutter widths; for the following example, we use a smaller gutter width, so there won't be a need to add the `.overflow-hidden` wrapper class.

 {{< example >}}
 <div class="container">